manekinekko/awesome-devcontainers/README.md

 ### Tools

 - [VS Code Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) - An extension pack that lets you open any folder in a container, on a remote machine, or in WSL and take advantage of VS Code's full feature set.
-- [Unofficial devcontainer CLI](https://github.com/stuartleeks/devcontainer-cli) - An experimental CLI to improve the experience of working with Visual Studio Code devcontainers.
+- [Unofficial devcontainer CLI](https://github.com/stuartleeks/devcontainer-cli) - An experimental CLI to improve the experience of working with Visual Studio Code dev containers.
 - [devcontainer-build-run](https://github.com/stuartleeks/devcontainer-build-run) - A GitHub action and Azure DevOps task aimed at making it easier to re-use a Visual Studio Code devcontainer in a GitHub workflow or Azure DevOps pipeline.

 <p align="right">(<a href="#top">back to top</a>)</p>